Dr Sara Barker

 In the past, I have given talks to local community groups and schools on topics such as what history at University is really like and how much early modern people knew about foreign events.
 I was a contributor to the BBC series 'Inside Versailles'.

-I am available to the media for comment on issues relating to the European Reformations, early news history, sixteenth and seventeenth-century French culture and society and the history of Britain’s links to the continent.
+I am available to the media for comment on issues relating to the European Reformations, early news history, sixteenth and seventeenth-century French culture and society and the history of news and printing.